 Both franchisees have a good understanding of business.
 They understand the need to follow the easyStorage processes and guidelines in order to succeed, whilst having freedom within those parameters to build the businesses they want.

-It’s easy, therefore, to see (if you’ll pardon the pun!) that there is more than one way to join easyStorage.
+It’s easy, therefore, to see that there is more than one way to join easyStorage.
 The company is evolving and adaptable, and the essence is that franchise and franchisee add value to each other.

-The start point for this is a one to one.
-From there, financial disclosures are made, and a solid business plan developed by the franchisee in conjunction with a specialist franchise partner.
+The start point for this is a one-to-one chat.
+From there, financial disclosures are made, and a solid business plan is developed by the franchisee in conjunction with a specialist franchise partner.
 This is then presented to the easyStorage team.

 Once franchisees are on board, training is free and can be repeated.
-It’s open to both the Franchisee Principle and their team members.
+It’s open to both the franchisee and their team members.
 Top up training is organised as required and telephone support is available.

-The training covers everything from set up and resourcing, through to customer service, sales and marketing.
+The training covers everything from set up and resourcing to customer service, sales and marketing.
 Operations and accounts are an essential part of the business, and vehicle management and practical skills are also offered.

 The annual turnover for the UK industry increased to £766m in 2019.
 With the saturated US self-storage market remaining buoyant, it is clear that the UK, which accounts for around 41 per cent of European self-storage income, still has traction - the concept of self-storage is an established one.

 Mobile storage like easyStorage is an exciting market development, a relatively new concept.
 Its simplicity and pricing will take self-storage to a new market looking for more affordable options.